LG125YT/Hummus.py/README.md

 ### Features

-**Please** read the official documentation, which can be found at our Readthedocs page (coming soon).
+**Please** read the official documentation.
+It is unfinished, so you can currently find it in the `docs` folder of the [Github](https://github.com/LG125YT/Hummus.py) or [Gitlab](https://gitlab.com/lg125yt/hummus.py) repository.
 If you still need help, look below for ways to contact me.

 ### Support
 I am LG125YT#2241 on Hummus, @ytlg on Discord, and @lg125yt on Replit.
 My email is lg125yt@gmail.com, but you might want to let me know somewhere else that you sent me an email.